|Birthdate||November 06, 1981|

 On September 19, 2009 Escobedo faced another former world champion, Michael Katsidis, this time with the interim WBO lightweight title on the line.
 And though Escobedo fell short in the bout via a hard fought 12 round split decision, he gained even more fans for his gritty effort.

 Looking to get back to a title shot, Escobedo was back in the ring on March 26, 2010, and he came full circle as he made his first appearance in Mexico as a professional against rugged veteran Carlos Urias.
 Escobedo was in fine form too, as he halted Urias in three rounds, setting the stage for a big bout against two-division world champion Robert Guerrero on November 6th in Newark, New Jersey.
-Escobedo would fall short of victory that night via unanimous decision despite a gutsy effort, but he plans on getting back in the race on March 4, 2011 when he battles veteran Colombian contender Walter Estrada.
+Escobedo would fall short of victory that night via unanimous decision despite a gutsy effort, but he got back in the race on March 4, 2011 with a 10 round win over veteran Colombian contender Walter Estrada.